Lesterpaintstheworld/aider_lyra/website/docs/llms/other.md

-See the [model warnings](warnings.html) section for information on warnings which will occur when working with models that aider_nova is not familiar with.
+See the [model warnings](warnings.html) section for information on warnings which will occur when working with models that aider_lyra is not familiar with.

 ## LiteLLM

-aider_nova uses the LiteLLM package to connect to LLM providers.
+aider_lyra uses the LiteLLM package to connect to LLM providers.
 The [LiteLLM provider docs](https://docs.litellm.ai/docs/providers) contain more detail on all the supported providers, their models and any required environment variables.